dotnet/docs-maui/docs/platform-integration/storage/file-picker.md

 ---
 title: "File picker"
-description: "Learn how to use the .NET MAUI FilePicker class in the Microsoft.Maui.Storage namespace, which lets a user choose one or more files from the device." ms.date: 05/23/2022
+description: "Learn how to use the .NET MAUI IFilePicker interface in the Microsoft.Maui.Storage namespace, which lets a user choose one or more files from the device." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Storage", "FilePicker"]
 ---

 # File picker

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IFilePicker` interface.
 With the `IFilePicker` interface, you can prompt the user to pick one or more files from the device.
-The `IFilePicker` interface is exposed through the `FilePicker.Default` property.

-The `FilePicker` and `IFilePicker` types are available in the `Microsoft.Maui.Storage` namespace.
+The default implementation of the `IFilePicker` interface is available through the `FilePicker.Default` property.
+Both the `IFilePicker` interface and `FilePicker` class are contained in the `Microsoft.Maui.Storage` namespace.

 ## Get started